 - using pillows to position the body in a way that minimizes strain on the back

-To reduce the risk of morning back pain and stiffness:
+To reduce the risk of morning back pain and stiffness, a person should follow these steps:

-- First, move slowly to the edge of the bed
+- Begin by moving slowly to the edge of the bed.

 Some sleeping postures can place extra strain on the lower back, hips, and neck.